YomikoR/VapourSynth-ICCConvert/README.md

    - "relative"   for Relative Colorimetric (default for simulation)
    - "absolute"   for Absolute Colorimetric

-    If not in soft proofing mode, only `simulation_intent` will be taken.
+    If not in soft proofing mode, only `display_intent` will be taken.

  - `gamut_warning` is the flag for out-of-gamut warning.
 A certain color will fill the overflowing region.
 Default off.